|Should you go?|

 Should You Visit the Hispanic Society Museum?

-I’m excited that the Hispanic Society seems to be (slowly) returning to life as a museum.
-Its important collection and beautiful building are valuable restorations to the cultural fabric of the city.
+I’m excited that the Hispanic Society has continued its return to life as a museum.
+Its important collection and beautiful building are invaluable restorations to the New York’s cultural fabric.

-The Hispanic Society is worth a quick stop if you happen to be in that part of Harlem.
-It might make a good combination with the splendid Morris-Jumel Mansion, both historic buildings.
-It is also close to the Sugar Hill Children’s Museum of Art and Storytelling, and while kids may not enjoy the Hispanic Society, at least the small size means they won’t get too impatient.
+The Hispanic Society would make a good combination with the splendid Morris-Jumel Mansion, both historic buildings.
+It is also close to the Sugar Hill Children’s Museum of Art and Storytelling if you’ve got kids in tow.

 |Address||613 W 155th Street, Manhattan|